verrazzano/docs/content/en/docs/guides/export/metrics-trait.md

   selector: {}
 ```

 Below is a snippet of the Deployment resource that will be annotated based on the MetricsTrait definition.
+The `port` defaulted to `8080`.
 ```
 apiVersion: apps/v1
 kind: Deployment